gahdritz/t5x/docs/usage/metrics.md

 NOTE: Unlike in previous versions of T5X, "initial metrics" should not be defined, since the metrics returned from the first training step are simply used as the initial metrics.
 Specifically, the `get_initial_metrics` functions provided by BaseTrainer and BaseModel will be deprecated in the future.
+Now, the first metrics returned from `loss_fn` are treated as the initial metrics for later accumulation.

 Finally, in order to summarize the metrics into writable forms, we can simply use the following: